Brexit is already shaping facial recognition surveillance in the U.K.

 Similar criticism has been lobbed at the FBI in the U.S. for using driver’s license databases from state DMVs to fuel its facial recognition search program.

-Earlier this year, members of Congress criticized the FBI for years of ignoring Government Accountability Office demands to strengthen privacy protections and perform annual performance audits.
+Earlier this year, members of congress criticized the FBI for years of ignoring Government Accountability Office demands to strengthen privacy protections and perform annual performance audits.

 Murray thinks one potential outcome from Brexit could be that U.K. policy drifts closer to the corporate-driven approach in the United States and further from a more privacy-conscious EU approach.

-Though Murray is primarily concerned with the human rights implications of facial recognition software, like Kind and Porter, he believes in finding a middle ground between appropriate public use and the formation of a police state.
+Though Murray is primarily concerned with the human rights implications of facial recognition software, like Kind and Porter he believes in finding a middle ground between appropriate public use and the formation of a police state.

 He supports Porter’s work but thinks a judge should also be involved in the process to act as a kind of “double lock.”
-A judge could act as an independent arbiter in the process who can evaluate the need for facial recognition use and can rule against police rationale that a specific incident merits use of the technology police.
+A judge could act as an independent arbiter in the process to evaluate the need for facial recognition use and police rationale that a specific incident merits use of the technology.

-Taking this kind of privacy-conscious approach could lead to different kinds of attitudes toward facial recognition than the kind being seen in the United States and China that are less thoughtful about human rights.
+Taking this kind of privacy-conscious approach could lead to different kinds of attitudes toward facial recognition than those currently seen in either the United States or China.

 “I think we would agree that […] a third way or something like that would be appropriate, really, because technology has incredible potential to really transform society for the better.
 But it’s also subject to such potential abuse even without any intention,” he said.
 “Moving away from the China and the Uighur examples, even with intentional authoritarian abuse, the increased use of AI in decision-making really significantly increases state surveillance capacity and analytical capacity and alters how society works.”